-Appropriations Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund, function or object level of control, and appropriations may not exceed estimated resources.
+Appropriations Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund, function, or object level of control and appropriations may not exceed estimated resources.
 The Board of Trustees must annually approve appropriation measures and subsequent amendments.
-Appropriations lapse at year end.
+Unencumbered appropriations lapse at year end.

-Estimated Resources Estimated resources include estimates of cash to be received (budgeted receipts) plus cash as of January 1.
+Estimated Resources Estimated resources include estimates of cash to be received (budgeted receipts) plus unencumbered cash as of January 1.
 The County Budget Commission must approve estimated resources.

 Encumbrances The Ohio Revised Code requires the Township to reserve (encumber) appropriations when individual commitments are made.
-Encumbrances outstanding at year end are canceled, and reappropriated in the subsequent year.
+Encumbrances outstanding at year end are carried over, and need not be reappropriated.